revirven/CTF-Writeups/ASCIS-2021/echo-server/README.md

 ASCIS{old_school_challenge}
 ```
 ## Several things for me to remember (you guys can skip this)
-- The addresses of PLT and GOT entries are static, only the addresses load from the shared library are dynamic
+- Since PIE has been disabled, the addresses of PLT and GOT entries are static, only the addresses load from the shared library are dynamic
 - You can debug your payload with GDB by:
     - Use `raw_input()` after `process()` - This will make the exploit script wait for inputs
     - At another terminal, run `gdb -p pid` (`pid` = process of the program - specified by `process()`), set breakpoints (usually after input function), then continue